pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_goals.rst

 The strategies adopted to reach such goals are described in the following sections.

 VG1.
-    Ensure the FCIDECOMP software can be used to decompress FC1 L1c NRT data via command line tools.
+    Ensure the FCIDECOMP software can be used to decompress FCI L1c NRT data via command line tools.

 VG2.
-    Ensure the FCIDECOMP software can be used to decompress FC1 L1c NRT data via Python.
+    Ensure the FCIDECOMP software can be used to decompress FCI L1c NRT data via Python.

 VG3.
-    Ensure the FCIDECOMP software can be used to decompress FC1 L1c NRT data via selected Java software (Panoply).
+    Ensure the FCIDECOMP software can be used to decompress FCI L1c NRT data via selected Java software (Panoply).

 VG4.
-    Ensure the FCIDECOMP software can be used to decompress FC1 L1c NRT data via the Data Tailor Software.
+    Ensure the FCIDECOMP software can be used to decompress FCI L1c NRT data via the Data Tailor Software.

 VG5.
     Ensure the FCIDECOMP software only uses software that is licensed in a way that is